justincoh/openSecrets/README.md

 1. State summary by industry, similar to the current representative pages
 2. State summary by party
-3. Adding an industry heatmap option to the home page where states will be color coded based on the selected industry
+3. Adding an industry heatmap option to the home page where states will be color coded based on the amount of funding from the selected industry

 ***